TomHarrop/tomharrop.github.io/resume.md

 Cridge, A., **Harrop, T. W. R.**, Lovegrove, M., Remnant, E. & Dearden, P. (2017). *Nutrition and Epigenetic Change in Insects: Evidence and Implications*, in Advances in Insect Physiology (ed.
 Verlinden, H.) 53, 31–54 (Academic Press). [doi:10.1016/bs.aiip.2017.06.001](http://www.sciencedirect.com/science/article/pii/S006528061730022X)

 ### Selected scientific presentations

+*The genomes of three invasive social wasps*. **Oral presentation** at the Annual Conference of the Genetics Society of Australasia (GSA), Melbourne, Australia, 2019. **Symposium chair**: Genomics & bioinformatics.

 *Comparative genomics of sexual and asexual parasitoid wasps from the Microctonus genus*. **Poster presentation** at the 7^th^ meeting of the European Society for Evolutionary Developmental Biology, Galway, Ireland, 2018.